Perfect codes in quintic Cayley graphs on abelian groups: Proofs of Theorems and

 To give the proofs of Theorems \ref{main} and \ref{main2}, we need several auxiliary lemmas.

-\begin{lem} If $\Gamma$ admits a perfect code, then $S$ has only one involution. \end{lem} \begin{proof} Note that $S$ has at least one involution.
+\begin{lem} The generating set $S$ has only one involution. \end{lem} \begin{proof} Note that $S$ has at least one involution.
 If each element of $S$ is an involution, then $G$ is isomorphic to $\mathbb{Z}_2^3,\mathbb{Z}_2^4$ or $\mathbb{Z}_2^5$ since $\Gamma$ is connected, contrary to the fact that $6\mid |G|$ from \cite[Proposition 2.1]{Vu} and \cite[Lemma 2.3]{DYP2}.
 Thus, $S$ has exactly one or three involutions.